A yearly recreation pass is required for all hunting on the Tule Lake and Lower Klamath

 hunters to carry loaded firearms on hunter access routes open to motor

 vehicles.
-These roads may be closed during parts of the season.
+Some roads may be closed during parts of the season due to weather and/or bad road conditions.

-Waterfowl hunters may drive off access routes only to set out or pick
+Waterfowl hunters may drive off access routes on both Tule Lake and Lower Klamath Refuges to set out or pick

 off access routes is at your own risk.
 The Refuge takes no responsibility for